Software Engineer, Intern (Summer 2026)

 This is a full-time position

-A successful candidate will be eligible to participate in Sentry’s employee benefit and perks programs applicable to the candidate’s position (including health insurance coverage, time off, and temporary relocation support).
+We are obliged by law to quote the minimum wage of EUR 40,922,-- gross per year for this position, in accordance with the respective collective agreement (IT-KV).
+The salary that Sentry offers you is adjusted to the current market situation and our starting point is EUR 44,000-- gross per year.
+A successful candidate will be eligible to participate in Sentry’s employee benefit and perks programs applicable to the candidate’s position (including health insurance coverage, time off, and temporary relocation support ).
 See Sentry Benefits for more details about the Company’s benefit plans/programs.

 Equal Opportunity at Sentry